npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Thu, 20 Jun 2024 17:57:47 +0530
 ### [What is Rahul Gandhi’s new ‘White T-shirt campaign’ all about?](https://www.firstpost.com/explainers/rahul-gandhi-white-t-shirt-campaign-13784328.html)

-Article found but Couldn't summarize
-Congress MP Rahul Gandhi launched a ‘White T-shirt’ campaign on his 54th birthday on Wednesday, 19 June, revealing that the colour ‘symbolises transparency, solidity, simplicity for me’.
-It is grabbing eyeballs as he calls on supporters to wear the simple tee in the backdrop of protests over the NEET, NET row
+Rahul Gandhi launched a "White T-shirt" campaign on his 54th birthday, symbolizing transparency, solidity, and simplicity.
+He encouraged supporters to wear white T-shirts and share videos explaining the significance of these values in their lives.

+The campaign coincides with student protests over alleged irregularities in the NEET and UGC-NET exams.
+The Congress aims to mobilize young voters through this initiative, associating the white T-shirt with peace and progress, contrasting it with the BJP's "saffron" campaign.
+Gandhi also criticized Prime Minister Modi for failing to address paper leaks in India's education system.

+Currently, the NTA is investigating allegations of question paper leaks in the NEET-UG and UGC-NET exams, with some arrests already made in the NEET case.

 Thu, 20 Jun 2024 16:40:01 +0530
 ### [NEET questions leaked: Will arrested aspirants be punished under new anti-paper leak law?](https://www.firstpost.com/explainers/neet-questions-leaked-will-arrested-aspirants-be-punished-under-new-anti-paper-leak-law-13784347.html)